ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The COSE object is constructed in the following way (as described in {{RFC9052}} {{RFC9053}}).

-The protected Headers MUST contain
+The protected Headers MUST contain:

-*  alg,  an AEAD algorithm specified by the KDC, the same as received in the symmetric COSE Key The unprotected Headers MUST contain
+*  alg,  an AEAD algorithm specified by the KDC, the same as received in the symmetric COSE Key

+The unprotected Headers MUST contain:

 * kid, with the value the same as in the symmetric COSE Key received
 * the Partial IV, with value a Sender Sequence Number that is incremented for every message sent.
 All leading bytes of value zero SHALL be removed when encoding the Partial IV, except in the case of Partial IV value 0, which is encoded to the byte string 0x00.
 * the IV, generated following the construction in Section 5.2 of {{RFC8613}} using the sender ID, Partial IV, and Base IV from the symmetric COSE Key received.